MostafaSaghafi/About/README.md

 # About

-<p align="justify">I am Mostafa, the manager and founding member of the independent international DaneshjooYar group.
+<p align="justify">I am Mostafa, the manager and founding member of the Independent International Group for EnvML Research Hub.
 Throughout my academic and professional career, I have developed a strong enthusiasm for tackling the challenges in multidisciplinary disciplines.
 My experience has included navigating challenges that have influenced my approach to solutions.
 I really think that critical thinking is necessary to break apart difficult problems into doable parts.
 Using energy and tenacity as my compass, I have overcome several obstacles that have presented themselves.Besides, I understand how crucial good communication is to reaching team goals.
 Strong relationships encourage cooperation and creativity—qualities that are critical for any group's success.
 I am dedicated to using these principles at DaneshjooYar as we work to have a significant impact in our different fields.</p>

 # My background and history